 - 3.1 Students must never engage in acts of hate.
-Acts of Hate are defined as verbal, physical, written, cyber or social acts of bias, prejudice, and bigotry which incite hatred towards a person or persons based on their membership in a group protected under the provisions of the Human Rights Code, including race, colour, ancestry, ethnic origin, religion, socio-economic status, gender, gender identity, sexual orientation, physical or mental ability, or political beliefs.
+Acts of Hate are defined as verbal, physical, written, cyber or social acts of bias, prejudice, and bigotry which incite hatred towards a person or persons based on their membership in a group protected under the provisions of the Human Rights Code, Indigenous identity, race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or that group or class of persons, or for any other reason set out in the Human Rights Code of British Columbia.
 These acts may be carried out by individuals or groups and are directed against specific persons, groups or property.
 In some cases, acts of hate may constitute criminal offences under the Criminal Code of Canada.
 The District recognizes the serious impact of crimes of hate on individuals and the school community. - 3.1.1 A student who commits an act of hate is subject to education interventions and discipline.
 The level of discipline will depend upon the particular circumstances of the case and may include suspension, change in educational program or if the student is over the age of 16, expulsion from the educational program. - 3.1.2 In each case, the District will, in addition to determining appropriate discipline of the offender, consider what if any restorative or supportive actions are required to support the victims of acts of hate. - 3.1.3 Where appropriate, acts of hate will be reported to the appropriate law enforcement authority (VPD/RCMP) for investigation. - 4 Intoxicating, Banned or Controlled Substances - 4.1 Persons under the suspicion of intoxicating, banned or controlled substances and persons using, marketing or distributing intoxicating, banned or controlled substances are not allowed on school premises or at any school-sponsored event. - 4.1.1 A student who is under the suspicion of, or using, an intoxicating or controlled substance during school hours, field studies or at a school-sponsored event is subject to education interventions and discipline.
 The level of discipline will take into account the particular circumstances of each case.
 Support measures may be used as an alternative to discipline or may occur in conjunction with discipline at the discretion of the Principal.
 Support measures may include meeting with school counselors and school Youth Engagement Workers, and educational programs focused on substance use. - 4.1.2 A student selling or distributing an intoxicating or controlled substance at school or at school-sponsored events will be subject to education and discipline.
-The level of discipline will depend upon the particular circumstances of the case and may include suspension, change in educational program or if the student is over the age of 16, expulsion from the educational program. - 4.1.3 Where appropriate, the selling or distributing intoxicating or controlled substances will be reported to the appropriate law enforcement authority (VPD/RCMP) for investigation.
+The level of discipline will depend upon the particular

+- circumstances of the case and may include suspension, change in educational program or if the student is over the age of 16, expulsion from the educational program. - 4.1.3 Where appropriate, the selling or distributing intoxicating or controlled substances will be reported to the appropriate law enforcement authority (VPD/RCMP) for investigation.